neo-project/docs/en-us/node/cli/latest-version/api/getunclaimedgas.md

 > [!Note]
 >
-> Before you can invoke this method you must open the wallet in NEO-CLI.
+> - Before you can invoke this method you must open the wallet in NEO-CLI.
+> - This method is provided by the plugin [RpcWallet](https://github.com/neo-project/neo-plugins/releases).
+You need to install the plugin before you can invoke the method.

 ## Example